Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Experiments

 \subsection{Experiments Setup}

-\stitle{Training setup.} We use the \baselines{Qwen3} family, trained with Open-R1~\citep{openr1,vonwerra2022trl}, with a fixed seed of 42.
-The \baselines{SFT} models are trained for 5 epochs on 4$\times$H100 GPUs for 1h.
-We use the distilled reasoning dataset ($\mathcal{D}_{SFT}$), which comprises 5,682 samples.
-We hold out 20\% ($1,136$ samples) for validation to trigger early stopping (patience = 3).
-The RLVR models are trained with DAPO~\citep{yu2025dapo} without the dynamic sampling component for 1 epoch (batch size 256, micro-batch 64, learning rate $1\times10^{-6}$, 16 generations/batch) on 8×H100 80GB GPUs (4 update, 4 generation) over 15h (4B), 20h (8B), and 25h (14B) using BIRD training dataset (565 gradient steps) and vLLM~\citep{kwon2023efficient} with FlashAttention~\citep{dao2022flashattention}, temperature 0.6, top-$p$ 0.95 max generation token 4096 and repetition-penalty 1.1; more details in~\cref{app:prompt-training}.
-Cold-start models follow DeepSeek-R1~\citep{deepseekai2025deepseekr1} and have training times similar to RLVR.
-All models use a common prompt (\cref{app:prompt-training}) and an enriched database schema (including descriptions and column examples, as in~\citet{Li2025OmniSQLSH}).
-Best-performing models on \datasets{BIRD-dev} are denoted \baselines{Think2SQL-4B}, \baselines{Think2SQL-8B}, and \baselines{Think2SQL-14B}.
+\stitle{Training setup.} We use the \texttt{Qwen-2.5-Coder-Instruct} family trained with Open-R1~\citep{openr1,vonwerra2022trl} and a fixed seed of 42.
+SFT models (suffix \texttt{SFT}) are trained for 5 epochs on 4×A100 80GB GPUs (batch size 128, learning rate $4\times10^{-5}$, AdamW~\cite{loshchilov2017decoupled}) using the distilled dataset of 1,142 stratified samples (913 train, 229 val), taking 10 minutes (3B) and 20 minutes (7B).
+RLVR models (suffix \texttt{RL}) are trained with GRPO~\cite{shao2024deepseekmath} for 1 epoch (batch size 256, micro-batch 64, learning rate $1\times10^{-6}$, 16 generations/batch) on 8×H100 80GB GPUs (4 update, 4 generation) over 40h (3B) and 60h (7B), using 9,007 BIRD samples (567 gradient steps) and VLLM~\cite{kwon2023efficient} with FlashAttention~\cite{dao2022flashattention}, temperature 0.7, top-$p$ 0.95 max generation token 4096.
+An LRU cache optimizes reward computation.
+Cold-start models (\texttt{SFT-RL}) follow DeepSeek-R1~\cite{deepseekai2025deepseekr1}, with similar training time to RLVR.
+All models use a common prompt (\cref{sec:prompt-training}) and restrict schema inputs to relevant tables.
+Best-performing models on BIRD dev are denoted \texttt{Think2SQL-3B}, \texttt{Think2SQL-7B}, and \texttt{Think2SQL-14B}.

-\stitle{Model Baselines.} We evaluate a comprehensive suite of open- and closed-source models, encompassing both standard and reasoning-optimized architectures, in a zero-shot setting.
-To ensure a fair comparison, all general-purpose models are evaluated using a unified prompt structure adapted from~\citet{Li2025OmniSQLSH}, whereas specialized models such as \baselines{DeepRetrieval}~\citep{jiang2025deepretrieval} are evaluated using their official task-specific templates.

-Inference configurations follow official documentation to maximize model-specific performance.
-For the \baselines{Qwen3} family, we distinguish between the \textit{Base} variant (non-reasoning model with $enable\_thinking=False$, $\tau=0.7$, top-$p=0.8$, top-$k=20$) and the \textit{Thinking} variant (reasoning model with $enable\_thinking=True$, $\tau=0.6$, top-$p=0.95$, top-$k=20$).
-The \textit{Base} variant serves as the default when not specified.
-For models lacking specific sampling guidelines, such as the \baselines{Llama 3.1} series~\citep{grattafiori2024llama3}, we employ greedy decoding to ensure reproducibility of results.

-For all experiments involving stochastic decoding, we report the mean performance across three independent trials, denoted as $\text{mean}_{\pm \text{std}}$.
-Open-source inference is performed using the \texttt{vLLM} engine, maintaining environmental parity with our RLVR training setup.
-Proprietary models, including \baselines{Gemini3-Flash}, and \baselines{GPT-5.2}, are accessed through their API.
-Due to the high computational cost and rate limits associated with reasoning-intensive endpoints, these models are evaluated in a single-pass setting.